-As we progress along this journey, you will be required to make changes in order to reach your goals.
+To get the most success out of this program, you will want to put every effort into reaching your goals.
 Although there will be people on your journey who can help you, this is your personal responsibility.

 As you progress through the program you will notice that the lessons follow a pattern: